Game of Wool: Britain's Best Knitter

 Game of Wool: Britain's Best Knitter is a British reality show, where knitters compete to be named "Britain's best knitter".

 A spin-off of the format of The Great British Bake Off, the programme is presented by Tom Daley, with the judging being done by Di Gilpin and Sheila Greenwell.
 Filming took place in an Ayrshire barn, which came to be referred to as "The Yarn Barn".
-The series began airing on Channel 4 on 3 November 2025.
+The series began airing on Channel 4 on 2 November 2025.

 Series format

-The show format is similar to The Great British Sewing Bee in that each episode features challenges which are be completed within certain time periods.
+The show format is similar to The Great British Sewing Bee in that each episode features challenges which are to be completed within certain time periods.
 The series starts with ten knitters, with one being eliminated each episode.
 The final will feature the three final knitters.

 Each episode contains two challenges.
 There is a Solo Challenge, where the individual knitters are tasked with creating a bespoke item within a specified time.
 There is also a Team Challenge where the knitters are grouped together to work on a joint project, also within a specified time.